EliasLaaj/ESP32-gas-turbine-ECU/readme.md

 - **Modularization:** Breaking the firmware into smaller libraries or modules may improve maintainability.
 - **Advanced Diagnostics:** Future revisions may include more detailed logging and diagnostic output for debugging and performance monitoring.
 - **User Interface:** Enhancements to the Bluetooth command set could include more robust error reporting and interactive calibration steps.

----

-This documentation serves as a starting point for understanding the ESP32 Jet ECU V6.0 firmware.
-Developers are encouraged to refer directly to the source code for in-depth details and to update this wiki as new features or modifications are implemented.

-Happy coding!

----